Homegear/Homegear-Doc/Homegear-KNX/source/adding_devices.rst

 Add KNX Devices to Homegear
 ***************************

-In addition to import the plain group variables, Homegear can import whole KNX devices with all group variables assigned.
+In addition to importing the plain group variables, Homegear can import whole KNX devices with all group variables assigned.
 For that, a JSON object must be placed into the description field of the device.
 The JSON object has to start with ``$${``.
 Around the JSON object any other text is still allowed.

 .. important:: If there is at least one JSON object present, group addresses without JSON are ignored.